loelschlaeger/rcourse/README.md

 This is a tiny course on data visualization with {ggplot2}.

-Executing the following lines gives you access to the course material:
+Executing the following lines in R gives you access to the course material:

 ```r
 # install.packages("devtools")